Last Updated on

 Automotive & Electrical

 With its high resistance to oil and grease, TPU excels in the automotive industry where many flexible parts are needed in lubricated, and possibly messy, conditions.
-These can be parts, such as tires, hoses, seals, gaskets, tubing, belts, and more, where the fit must be exact to prevent leaks and other malfunctions.
+These can be parts, such as tires, hoses, seals, gaskets, tubing, belts, automotive instrument panels, and more, where the fit must be exact to prevent leaks and other malfunctions.
 Additionally, TPU is used for the jacketing of cables and wires in both the automotive and electrical industries due to its resistance to low temperatures in addition to its natural flexibility.

 TPU is valuable in the medical industry because its flexibility gives doctors and patients access to easier and more comfortable care.
 Many different patient treatments demand flexibility to be possible and comfortable.
 This includes medical devices such as shoe orthotics, dental materials, instruments and tubing for administering anesthesia and other fluids, and much more.